KNOW WHO LIVES DOWN THE STREET

 By Frances S. Knox

-Significant changes in Sex Offender Laws in this State have been recently made and a new crime has been created.
+Significant changes in Sex Offender Laws in North Carolina have been recently made and a new crime has been created.

 Specifically, the following changes to Sex Offender Laws have been made:

 - Statutory rape or sexual offense of a person who is 13, 14 or 15 years old where the defendant is at least 6 years older, is now on the list of crimes that qualify as a “sexually violent offense.”

 - Registration requirements of sex offenders now requires semiannual verification of registrant information instead of the previously required yearly registration and this verification must now take place in person at the Sheriff Office rather than through the mail;

 - The County Sheriff now has the power to update the registrant’s file photographs if they believe the current photograph does not portray an accurate likeness of the sex offender;

 - Registrants must contact their county sheriff if they intend to move to another jurisdiction or spend a significant amount of time in another county due to employment;

 - Registrants must notify their local sheriffs concerning changes in their employment or academic status.

 In addition, previous registration requirements terminated registration automatically after ten years.
 The period of required registration now covers ten years from the date of initial registration, rather than from the date of conviction and the registrant may petition the Superior Court in their district after the ten year period has passed for termination.
 The registrant must demonstrate in the petition that they have not been arrested for any crime requiring registration and the court must be otherwise satisfied that the registrant is not a current or potential threat to public safety.

 NC Law identifies two classes of sex offenders which are: